ralphamale/flirtatiously/README.md

   -Nav bar photos for show profile, be uniform
   -X button to delete photos.
   -Datepicker for in-line profile editing.
-  -Have more visual feedback for when postign message / status message.
-Have the box change.
   -Have delete button for profile.
   -Pretty print for time stamps.